 What's On in Nairobi

-The Kenyan calendar is busy throughout the year and expats living in Nairobi can get involved in all types of events ranging from art and music festivals to safari rallies.
-Some happen on a monthly basis while others are expected each year around the same time.
+There's plenty on the Kenyan calendar too keep expats living in Nairobi busy throughout the year, from art and music festivals to safari rallies.
+Some happen on a monthly basis while others are looked forward to annually.

 Annual events in Nairobi